nhudinh2103/Multi-platform-comparison-NYC-Taxi-dataset/README.md

 ## Overview

-An experimental data engineering project for processing and analyzing NYC Taxi data (1.4B+ records) using Databricks across different cloud vendors to compare performance and cost.
+An experimental data engineering project for processing and analyzing NYC Taxi data (1.4B+ records) using Databricks and Snowflake across different cloud vendors to compare performance and cost.
 This project extends the [Azure-Databricks-NYC-Taxi-Workshop](https://github.com/microsoft/Azure-Databricks-NYC-Taxi-Workshop) with significant performance improvements by replacing Spark transformations with SQL Cloud Data Warehouse, expanding the data range (2009–2017), and optimizing queries using BROADCAST hints.

 Implemented on both Azure and Google Cloud Platform (GCP), this project demonstrates cloud-agnostic data engineering patterns while leveraging each platform's native services for storage, data warehousing, and secret management.
+The project also includes a performance comparison between Databricks and Snowflake for data transformation and materialization tasks.

 ## Modifications from Original Workshop